You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Advil?

-Advil is a brand name for ibuprofen, a nonsteroidal anti-inflammatory drug (NSAID).
-It is commonly used to relieve pain, reduce inflammation, and lower fever.
-Advil coated tablets are designed to provide fast and effective relief from pain and discomfort.
+Advil is a brand name for ibuprofen, a nonsteroidal anti-inflammatory drug (NSAID) that is commonly used to relieve pain, reduce inflammation, and lower fever.
+Advil coated tablets are designed to provide quick and effective relief from various types of pain, including headaches, muscle aches, and joint pain.

 What is Acetaminophen?